linux-system-roles/mssql/README.md

 ### Setting Up SQL Server with TLS Encryption

 This example shows how to use the role to set up SQL Server and configure it to use TLS encryption.
+Certificate files `mycert.pem` and `mykey.key` must exist on the primary node.

 ```yaml
 - hosts: all